Pennsylvania Licensure Requirements

 Licensure By Endorsement

-A registered nurse who has graduated from an approved professional nursing education program in the United States or Canada and who obtained licensure in another jurisdiction having passed an examination considered by the Board to be equivalent to the examination required for licensure in this Commonwealth but who does not hold a multistate license in another Compact state may be granted Single state licensure by endorsement.
+A registered nurse who has graduated from an approved professional nursing education program in the United States or Canada that is equivalent to a PA RN program and who obtained RN licensure in another jurisdiction having passed an examination considered by the Board to be equivalent to the examination required for licensure in this Commonwealth but who does not hold a multistate license in another Compact state may be granted Single state licensure by endorsement.

 Licensure via Act 41

-Act 41 grants all boards and commissions within the Commonwealth the authority to endorse licensees from other states, territories or jurisdictions (with substantially equivalent licensing requirements) who are active, in good standing and without discipline against their license or criminal conviction but do not hold a multistate license in another Compact state.
+Act 41 grants all boards and commissions within the Commonwealth the authority to endorse licensees from other states, territories or jurisdictions (with substantially equivalent licensing requirements) who are active, in good standing, have practiced under that license for no less than 3,600 hours in the five years preceding application, and without discipline against their license and no criminal conviction that constitutes grounds for refusal of a license.
+Note: Licenses issued under Act 41 cannot be the basis for multistate licenses as applicants' specific education have not been reviewed.

 Multistate Licensure

-Multistate license holders whose principal state of residence is not Pennsylvania may practice in the Commonwealth without additional licensure.
-If your principal place of residence is Pennsylvania, you can apply for a multistate license.
+Multistate license holders whose principal state of residence is not Pennsylvania may practice in the Commonwealth without a PA-issued RN license.
+If principal place of residence is Pennsylvania, you can apply for a multistate license here.